wastore/azure-storage-samples-for-java/clientEncryptionToCPKNMigrationSamples/ClientSideKeyVaultKeyToCustomerProvidedKey/src/main/java/README.md

  * *clientSecret*
  * *tenantId*

-Requires modification of app.config file in exampleCreation folder.
+Requires modification of app.config file in exampleDataCreator folder.
 Must add values to variables listed below:
  * *sharedKeyCred* (for storage account)
  * *storageAccount*
  * *keyVaultUrl*

-  Requires the following variables in same app.config file, should not be changed if using given exampleCreation.
+  Requires the following variables in same app.config file, should not be changed if using given exampleDataCreator.
   * *localKeyFileName* (stores byte array that represents local key)
   * *containerName*
   * *blobName*